japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 Returns `true` when the `execId` executor is managed by the TaskScheduler. `false` indicates that the executor:Executor.md#reportHeartBeat[block manager (on the executor) should re-register].

-Used when HeartbeatReceiver RPC endpoint is requested to ROOT:spark-HeartbeatReceiver.md#Heartbeat[handle a Heartbeat (with task metrics) from an executor]
+Used when HeartbeatReceiver RPC endpoint is requested to [handle a Heartbeat (with task metrics) from an executor](../HeartbeatReceiver.md#Heartbeat)

 == [[killTaskAttempt]] Killing Task